david-sauvage/effective-java-summary/README.md

 ```

 __Item 6 : Avoid creating unnecessary objects__

 When possible use the static factory method instead of constructor (Example : Boolean)
 Be vigilant on autoboxing.
 The use of the primitive and his boxed primitive type can be harmful.
-Most of the time use primitives
+Most of the time use primitives.

 __Item 7 : Eliminate obsolete object references__

 Memory leaks can happen in  :
  - A class that managed its own memory
  - Caching objects